What's Wrong with the US Secret Service?

 That tells me that the Secret Service still does not believe it has a drinking problem.
 And whatever leadership failures or protocol malfunctions it may be dealing with in the wake of the elevator mishap, the agency clearly has a drinking problem.

 All of this is to say that the Secret Service now has a chance to address some red flags that have been flying for years.
-Changing behaviour, calling people out, ensuring accountability – all of this is hard, and it will be painful for agents who follow the rules and perform magnificently.
+Changing behavior, calling people out, ensuring accountability—all of this is hard, and it will be painful for agents who follow the rules and perform magnificently.
 Now that the wool has been pulled from their eyes, let’s hope it’s discarded forever.

 Marc Ambinder is an author and journalist based in Los Angeles.
 He is a former White House correspondent for National Journal, politics editor for the Atlantic, and chief political consultant to CBS News.
 He is working on a book about nuclear brinkmanship in the Cold War.
 Follow him on Twitter.